Lineage (Angel): Plot

 With her arm in a sling, Fred reunites with Wesley, explaining that she had been injured by a grappling hook.
-She tells him that they’re taking the cyborg apart in the lab to learn more about it.
+She tells him that they’re taking the cyborg apart to learn more about it.
 Wesley apologizes for getting her hurt, but she blames herself.
-He says that he should have protected her and she blasts him for being condescending.
+He says that he should have protected her, and she blasts him for being condescending.
 “Stop trying to be valiant,” she tells him.
 “You’re coming off like a self-pitying child.”
-Wesley looks past her and greets his father; she thinks he's being sarcastic, but his father, Roger Wyndam-Pryce, is actually there.
+Wesley greets his father; she thinks he's being sarcastic, but his father, Roger Wyndam-Pryce, is actually there.
 Fred meets him, then rushes off, embarrassed at her outburst.
 Roger tells Wesley that they have to discuss some business - now that the Watchers Council has been destroyed, the other former Watchers, including Roger, want to reform the Council.
 Roger has come to assess whether Wesley should be invited back.
 When Wesley says he's not interested, Roger replies that he has the chance to clear the Wyndam-Pryce name.
-Wesley repeats that has no intention of leaving Wolfram & Hart, which Roger insists is nothing but an evil law firm despite Wesley's protestation that they are serious about doing good work.
-Lorne passes by, discussing movie business, and meets Roger, who's sarcastic about the effect an entertainment division will have on fighting evil.
-Gunn arrives to tell Wesley that the lab wants him to come look at the cyborg from the previous night.
+Lorne passes by, discussing movie business, and meets Roger, who's sarcastic about the effect that an entertainment division will have on fighting evil.
+Gunn arrives to tell Wesley that the lab wants him to look at the cyborg from the previous night.
 Wesley reluctantly invites Roger to tag along.